ISISNeutronMuon/MDANSE/Doc/pages/workflow.rst

 possible to select only a subset of all the atoms present in the trajectory.
 Once you have defined a selection, you can decide to run an analysis on the selected atoms, and ignore the rest.
 This is useful if you are trying to determine which atoms contribute to a specific feature in your signal.
+See also :ref:`param-atom-selection`.

 Analysis
 --------